 The theater industry has been dying for a long time, and it seems that the government-forced theater closure might be the final major blow.
 Even if this pandemic had never happened, why was attendance lowering nearly year after year?
 To help answer this question, let’s ask another one: Other than maybe the Star Wars and Avengers blockbusters, what was the last film you saw that was truly enhanced by seeing it in theaters?

 Fallout is proof that it’s still possible to make a film without real-world politics that distract from the main story or its characters.
 And we’ll start there.
 Politics do nothing but ruin film, and moviegoers are slowly realizing this.
-The amount of franchises I can think of that have been ruined over an unnecessary political plug is endless.
+The number of franchises I can think of that have been ruined over an unnecessary political plug is endless.
 The easiest example I can think of in this regard is the new Star Wars trilogy.

 I have talked about the politics of the sequel trilogy a lot in previous articles, but I consistently discuss it because I was a part of the hype and was let down.
-When the first teaser trailer was released for The Force Awakens, I was the only one in my family who was in defense of it, and was still excited.
+When the first teaser trailer was released for The Force Awakens, I was the only one in my family who was in defense of it and was still excited.
 As the release date came closer, my excitement only grew.
 I got tickets for me and two of my brothers for the earliest showing, and when the day came, we immediately left school straight to the theater.
 Including the runtime of the film, we sat in the theater for 7 hours, and I loved every minute of it.

-My interest for film and my knowledge in it was not as strong as it is now, but something was off.
-I wondered how the new lead, Rey, could do all she could without any training, and how Poe survived crashing a Tie Fighter at the beginning, or how after the new First Order gained so much power after the destruction of the Death Star, and the Empire as a whole at the end of Return of the Jedi.
+My interest in film and my knowledge of it was not as strong as it is now, but something was off.
+I wondered how the new lead, Rey, could do all she could without any training, how Poe survived crashing a Tie Fighter at the beginning, or how the new First Order gained so much power after the destruction of the Death Star, and the Empire as a whole at the end of Return of the Jedi.
 I threw all of my worries to the side, though, because it didn’t matter, it was STAR WARS, which meant it got a pass… right?

 This thought process leads me to my next point, modern moviegoers have lowered their expectations.
 It would seem from the reactions of many blockbusters, people aren’t bothered by plot holes, poor character motivation, or overall sloping writing.
 Let’s use Avengers: Infinity War, and Endgame as examples, two films I love.
 I’ll never forget seeing these films at the earliest Thursday night showings.
-When Captain America picked up Thor’s hammer in Endgame, the whole theater stood up cheering in joy, including my friends and I, but I digress.
+When Captain America picked up Thor’s hammer in Endgame, the whole theater stood up cheering in joy, including my friends and me, but I digress.

 Again in Infinity War, while in the spaceship Doctor Strange asks Tony Stark, “Can you get us home?” referring to if he could fly the ship back to Earth.
 Here’s where things get tricky, in Endgame, during the third act, the music builds up and Captain America turns around to see all of his fallen heroes back from the dead, as they all show up in portals made by Doctor Strange and other magicians.
 If Doctor Strange could make a portal from Titan and other parts of the galaxy, why didn’t he just make one on the ship and get back to earth?
 Due to this never being addressed in either film, we’ll never know.